Go and the OpenAPI Ecosystem

 12}

-By writing comments like this, the Swag CLI parses these comments and generates an OpenAPI 2 document.
-This process is typically done during CI, and the generated OpenAPI specification document is distributed to Git repositories, final builds, or separate external API documentation management systems to be used for collaboration with other projects.
+When comments are written in this manner, the Swag CLI parses them to generate an OpenAPI 2 document.
+Typically, this process occurs during the CI pipeline, and the generated OpenAPI specification document is then deployed to a Git repository, as a final build artifact, or to a separate external API documentation management system for collaboration with other projects.

 Advantages:

-• Since comments are with the code, the possibility of the actual code and documentation diverging is reduced.
+- Since comments are co-located with the code, the likelihood of discrepancies between the actual code and the documentation is reduced.

-• You can easily and freely document using only comments, without separate tools or complex configurations.
+- Documentation can be performed simply and flexibly using only comments, without the need for separate tools or complex configurations.

 Disadvantages:

-• The readability of a single code file can decrease as the number of comment lines increases.
+- The readability of a single code file can decrease as the number of lines of comments increases.

-• Since documentation does not enforce code, there is no guarantee that the OpenAPI document and the actual logic match.
+- Since the documentation does not enforce the code, there is no guarantee that the OpenAPI documentation and the actual logic will always align.

 2. Generating Go Code from OpenAPI Specification Documents

-Representative projects that adopt this approach include oapi-codegen and OpenAPI Generator.
-The usage is simple.
+Representative projects adopting this approach include oapi-codegen and OpenAPI Generator.
+The usage is straightforward:

-1. Write a YAML or JSON document according to the OpenAPI specification.
+- Write a YAML or JSON document conforming to the OpenAPI specification.

-4. Now, you just need to implement the detailed logic for individual APIs so that this stub can be used.
+- Then, only the detailed logic for individual APIs that this stub will use needs to be implemented directly.

 The following is an example of code generated by oapi-codegen: